Manta-Network/docs/docs/manta-fp/Manta Symbiotic Finality Provider/Setup.md

 3. Adjust `sfpd.conf` for testnet:
    `OperatorName` should be unique
-   `RewardAddress` is your address to receive fp rewards `EnableKms` can be enabled to use kms to sign `ChainId = 11155111` is the eth testnet ChainId `StartHeight` The latest height from which we start polling the chain of eth testnet
+   `RewardAddress` is your address to receive fp rewards, it's recommended to set a different address with your operator address for security reasons
+   `EnableKms` can be enabled to use kms to sign `ChainId = 11155111` is the eth testnet ChainId `StartHeight` The latest height from which we start polling the chain of eth testnet